MDU-PHL/bohra/README.md

 Bohra has a new look!
 * A new preview mode for 'sneak peak' at your dataset.
+* `rerun` has been deprecated.
+If you would like to rerun a job etc; use the run command.
+* If rerunning a job, a new --keep flag to archive previous report files.
 * Built in filtering features to automatically remove isolates with low average coverage or alignment to your reference.
 * Provide a standardised config file for commonly used settings.

 Bohra is microbial genomics pipeline, designed predominantly for use in public health, but may also be useful in research settings.
-The pipeline takes as input a tab-delimited file with the isolate IDs followed by the path to READ1 and READ2, a reference for alignment and a unique identifier, where reads are illumina paired end reads (other platforms are not supported).
+The pipeline takes as input a tab-delimited file with the isolate IDs followed by the path to READ1 and READ2, a reference for alignment and a unique identifier, where reads are illumina reads (other platforms are not supported at this stage).

 ### Motivation